-precept.concept.percept XVI.
+precept.concept.percept XVII.

 MENTOR [COMPOSITION]: